SuperheroicCoding/poison/README.md

 # SuperheroicCoding: Some examples with Angular+, Angular-Material, p5, three.js

-Just some cool examples for topics that I am interested in.
+Just some cool examples implemented in Angular for topics that I am interested in.

 The topics are science algorithms like poisson distribution and reaction diffusion.
+Also shader programming with webgl and AI are given.
 For visualization p5 and three.js are used.

-I always try to keep a good code structure as defined in the Angular styleguide.
+I always try to keep a good code structure as defined in the Angular style guide.
 Also I love rxjs and use it as much as I can.
 CSS wise I try to get my hands on grid layout.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version ^1.7.4.

 A running version (not always up to date) can be found on github pages: https://superheroiccoding.github.io/AngularExamples/

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding